 Processing is necessary in order to protect the vital interests of the Data Subject or of another natural person;

-Processing is necessary for the purposes of the legitimate interests pursued by TD, except where such interests are overridden by the interests or fundamental rights and freedoms of the Data Subject which require protection of Personal Data.
+Processing is necessary for the purposes of the legitimate interests pursued by TDCX, except where such interests are overridden by the interests or fundamental rights and freedoms of the Data Subject which require protection of Personal Data.

-TD shall Process Sensitive Personal Data only to the extent necessary to serve a Legitimate Purpose as permitted under applicable law.
+TDCX shall Process Sensitive Personal Data only to the extent necessary to serve a Legitimate Purpose as permitted under applicable law.

 In situations when Sensitive Data is Processed based on a legal requirement other than the local law applicable to the Processing, or based on the express Consent of the Data Subject, Processing will only occur either: (i) Upon obtaining the prior approval of the Data Protection Officer; or (ii) under a privacy sub-policy governing the Processing.